MFA in Design with Specialisation in Embedded Design

 Programme structure and content

-The programme intertwines theory with practice, where real projects provide a foundation for reflection on your future role as an embedded designer, and where theory underlines learning within an experimental setting setting.
-You will develop and deepen your role as a designer by problematizing and reflecting on your role with various critical perspectives.
-Norm critique and questions surrounding intersectionality will be a part of the teaching, and you will learn to disrupt discriminating power structures through design.
+The programme intertwines theory with practice, where real projects provide a foundation for reflection on your future role as a designer.
+You will develop and deepen your practice by problematizing and reflecting on various critical perspectives, e.g., design regarding ethics, intersectionality, the Anthropocene etc.

 Who should apply?

-Do you have an interdisciplinary background and want to apply your various interests to create disruptive design work within an organisational context?
+• Do you have a design or an interdisciplinary background and want to apply your various interests to create explorative design work within an organisational context?

-Do you picture a dynamic, ever-changing, and unconventional future career in design?
+• Do you picture a dynamic and unconventional future career in design?

 Prerequisites and selection